umbraco/UmbracoDocs/14/umbraco-cms/extending-cms/property-editors/declaring-your-property-editor.md

 | `Group`        | string                                                       | No       | Gets or sets an optional group.                              |
 | `IsDeprecated` | boolean                                                      | No       | Gets or sets a value indicating whether the value editor is deprecated. |

-### PropertyEditorAsset attribute

-As shown in the C# example, the [PropertyEditorAsset](https://apidocs.umbraco.com/v13/csharp/api/Umbraco.Cms.Infrastructure.WebAssets.PropertyEditorAssetAttribute.html) attribute was used to make Umbraco load the specified JavaScript file.

-The constructor of the attribute takes the type of the assets as the first parameter.
-Possible values are either `AssetType.Javascript` or `AssetType.Css`.
-The second parameter is the URL of the asset.

 ### DataEditor class

 In the example above, the `SirTrevorEditor` class doesn't really do much.
 For more basic property editors, the C# approach may require a bit more work compared to that of `package.manifest` files.
 But as property editors grow in complexity, using C# becomes a bit more useful - and also lets you do things not possible with `package.manifest` files.

-The [DataEditor](https://apidocs.umbraco.com/v13/csharp/api/Umbraco.Cms.Core.PropertyEditors.DataEditor.html) class defines a virtual `CreateConfigurationEditor` method.
+The [DataEditor](https://apidocs.umbraco.com/v14/csharp/api/Umbraco.Cms.Core.PropertyEditors.DataEditor.html) class defines a virtual `CreateConfigurationEditor` method.
 It returns a model which is used for the Angular view when editing the prevalues of a Data Type.

 Virtual methods are methods declared in a parent class.
 These methods have a default implementation that can be overridden in classes that inherit from the parent class.
 For instance in the example below, we can override the method and provide our own `SirTrevorConfigurationEditor` instead of what Umbraco returns by default.